 Consider a 401(k) rollover instead of cashing out to avoid penalties and taxes.
 Capitalize will do it for you - for free.

 Learn MoreHere at Capitalize, we’re all about the 401(k) rollover.
-We want Americans to have greater control over their retirement savings, and rolling over a 401(k) to an IRA (or Individual Retirement Account) can be one of the best ways to maintain that control.
+We want Americans to have greater control over their retirement planning, and rolling over a 401(k) to an IRA (or Individual Retirement Account) can be one of the best ways to maintain that control.

 But what if you want to access your money now?
 Here, we’ll answer some of the common questions related to cashing out your 401(k).
+(Spoiler alert: It may not be the best move for your retirement savings plan.)

 Cashing out your 401(k) after leaving a job is an easy process with only a few steps: